n-ce/RandomPiano/README.md

 # RandomPiano
-Playing piano using randomly generated numbers
+Playing piano using randomly generated numbers!
+The UI has been generated using [Music Player UI](https://github.com/n-ce/MusicPlayerUI)